RoobetTeam/Roobet-Change-Log/README.md

 # Roobet Change Log

+## May 20, 2019
+* Replaced FAQ section with https://help.roobet.gg

 ## May 15, 2019
 * Removed /surveys - We're working on a future solution which will replace this